rightjs/rightjs-core/doc/en/core/class.md

       extend:  [Module1, Module2, ...]
     });

-You also can define class-level methods inline with all the rest of the class
+You also can define class-level methods in-line with all the rest of the class

     var Klass = new Class({
       extend: {